 Getting a perfect line on the edges and corners while your painting a wall can be so stressful!
 So how do you make sure paint stays only where it’s supposed to?
-Here are some of the best tips for keeping your lines straight while you’re painting.
+Here are some of the best tips on how to paint a perfect line.
 Hopefully this will help you out with your next DIY project!

 If you do end up using tape, make sure you peel the tape off before the paint has completely dried.
 Otherwise the tape will peel off some of the paint and you’ll be back at square one!
 Image via Make It Love It.

 If your tape is rock solid, heat it up in the microwave for a few seconds

 This will make it a piece of cake to roll and stick anywhere you want.
 Image via Office Supply Hut.

 There’s no reason to speed through painting the edge.
 Let your hand go a slow as necessary to get a crisp line, and take breaks when necessary.
 Image via Family Handyman.

 Sometimes you may be tempted to reach while you’re painting the edge of the ceiling.
 It’s better just to take the time to move the ladder.
 You’ll give your hand a rest and have an easier time painting.
 Image via People Equation.

 Tape both angles and then caulk the middle